veniamin-ilmer/math/bijective_binary.md

 Thus far, the best integer base was considered 3.
 (See the [wikipedia page](https://en.wikipedia.org/wiki/Radix_economy) to understand why.)

 As a result, people brought up ideas of building Ternary based digital logic gates that can take advantage of this optimal base.
-See (Ternary computer)[https://en.wikipedia.org/wiki/Ternary_computer].
+See [Ternary computer](https://en.wikipedia.org/wiki/Ternary_computer).

 However, recently I came up with an alternative representation of numbers, that provides a significantly better radix economy than base 3, and doesn't require as much effort to convert.